ApolloAuto/apollo/docs/06_Perception/how_to_add_a_new_fusion_system.md

 ## Implement the class `NewFusionSystem`

 To ensure the new system could function properly, `NewFusionSystem` should at least override the interface Init(), Fuse(), Name() defined in `base_fusion_system`.
-Init() is resposible for config loading, class member initialization, etc. And Fuse() will implement the basic logic of system.
+Init() is responsible for config loading, class member initialization, etc. And Fuse() will implement the basic logic of system.
 A concrete `NewFusionSystem.cc` example is shown：

 ```c++
 namespace apollo {